 Video Game Programmer

-Write source code to implement game features, debug systems, optimize performance, and translate the players actions into game results.
+- Implement game features, debug systems, optimize performance, and translate the players actions into game results

 All but the smallest teams have several sub-specializations for programmers, focusing on well-defined areas of the code base such as the server code, combat, characters and AI, player input and movement, physics, graphics, or tools and pipeline.